Singapore's environmental issues, and the policies to tackle these issues.

 Achieve 70% recycling rate by 2030.

-Campaigns such as Recycling Week spread the importance of recycling and waste reduction.
-All households
+Campaigns such as #RecycleRight and Say Yes to Waste Less spread the importance of recycling and waste reduction.
+All HDB blocks have

 household recycling by introducing recycling incentive programmes.